 *Refer to full itinerary for Booking Conditions

-Fly to Perth where you will be met at the airport before a short town tour and then check into your motel in Fremantle, a short walk from the marina.
+Fly to Perth where you will be met at the airport before a short town tour.
+Check into your motel in Fremantle, a short walk from the marina.

 Cervantes - Kalbarri